KurtE/Raspberry_Pi/Readme.md

 Configure Raspberry Pi
 ----------------------

-Note: On the first boot, I also use the configuration program, to resize the main partition to the size of the SD card, plus time zone, keyboard type...
+Note: On the first boot, I also use the configuration program, to re-size the main partition to the size of the SD card, plus time zone, keyboard type...
 If I missed changing anything can always bring this utility back up by typing: sudo raspi-config